 Under the current RMS, all regulations must be based on legislation and a central administrative agency must register a regulation with the RRC.
-According to the Enforcement Decree of the FAAR, the head of a central administrative agency must register the name, content, legal basis, administrative agency, extension of the effective period, contents of lower statutes related to implementation, and the date of promulgation and implementation of the regulation (Article 4,

-Registration and Procedures of Regulation).
-This register system makes the management of the stock of regulations relatively more efficient and more transparent.
+According to the Enforcement Decree of the FAAR, the head of a central administrative agency must register the name, content and legal basis, administrative agency, extension of the effective period, contents of lower statutes related with implementation, and the date of promulgation and implementation of the regulation (Article 4 Registration and Procedures of Regulation).
+This register system makes the management of the stock of regulations relatively more efficient with greater transparency.
 The RRC developed a computerised database system in 1999 and has since published this database online (Kim and Kim, 2014).

-Since its introduction, Korea has struggled to effectively review existing regulations, similar to most countries.
-As a result, the Park Geun-hye Administration recently established the Public-Private Joint Expert Committee under the RRC to strengthen the regulatory review system.
-This committee is composed of two subcommittees: the Expert Committee for Institution Study (ECI) and the Expert Committee for Costs (ECC).
-The ECI carries out research on regulatory institutions and evaluates existing regulations issued by industries and citizens, while the ECC supports the operation of a regulation cost system (costin, cost-out), etc.
+Since its introduction, Korea has struggled to effectively review existing regulation, similar to most countries.
+As a result, the Park Geun-Hye Administration recently established the Public-Private Joint Expert Committee under the RRC in order to strengthen the regulatory review system.
+This committee is composed of two sub-committees: the Expert Committee for Institution Study (ECI) and the Expert Committee for Costs (ECC).
+The ECI takes research on regulatory institutions and evaluates existing regulations issued by industries and citizens, while the ECC supports the operation of a Regulation Cost System (cost-in, cost-out), etc.

-3.2.
-The Regulatory Reform Committee
+3.2 RMS: The Regulatory Reform Committee